 Aiden is 16 years old, and his mother has recently died.
 His father is not around and so he moves into a supported lodging placement where he has his own room and front door key.
 He continues with his education and the carer supports him with his plans for the future and helps him develop his life skills.

-Family-based short breaks offer a regular overnight or weekend break at your home once a month or up to 26 days or more a year to a child or young person with disabilities.
+Family-based short breaks offer a regular overnight or weekend break at your home once a month or up to 26 days or more a year to a child with disabilities.
 It gives them an opportunity to meet new friends and have some fun while giving the family valuable time to relax and recharge.